Global Supply Chain Challenges: Solutions from Supply Chain Control Tower

 3. Lack of Predictive and Prescriptive Capabilities

-4. Lack of Off-the-shelf Solutions
+4. Lack of Off-the-Shelf Solutions

 Every use case or nature of the problem varies from customer to customer.
 So off-the-shelf products cannot meet customization and personalization requirements.
 Regarding the KPIs that businesses want to measure, use cases vary from company to company, making it impossible for off-the-shelf applications to handle.
 Such rigid solutions put the burden on supply chain leaders to get data in the desired format.
 Indulgent customizations, choice complexities often lead to value destruction.